jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ### MongoDB

 Though there are many in this category, I have selected one NoSQL database.
 The difference here is that data is not stored in tables or typed fields but as simple untyped records--the NoSQL really refers to no relations or relational structure[^151].
 This means that records can be of any type or length.
 You access the data not through a Structured Query Language but using HTTP requests via REST; GET, PUT, PATCH and DELETE which mirror the functionality of CRUD--Create, Retrieve, Update, and Delete.
-This allows you to integrate your "query" lanugage directly into your application code.
-REST is the outgrowth of the succesful spread of HTTP as a protocol.
+This allows you to integrate your "query" language directly into your application code.
+REST is the outgrowth of the successful spread of HTTP as a protocol.

 MongoDB packages are maintained by MongoDB -- and are released outside of Linux distro release cycles.
 The installation process is different for Ubuntu and CentOS.
 The instructions to add a custom repository are located here: